aarongilly/pdw/README.md

 ## Full Data Structure

 The full data structure includes a few more properties that add features and make it possible to combine data from different datasets without duplication.
-Each of the `Entry`, `Def`, and `Tag` interfaces extend abstract base interface called `Element`.
+The `Entry` and `Def`, interfaces extend abstract base interface called `Element`.

 ```mermaid
 erDiagram